irobertson/annotation-constraints/README.md

 The following constraints are included in the `com.overstock.constraint` package.
 They can be combined with one another and/or with your own custom constraints.
-The "target annotation" below refers to the annotation which is being constrained (i.e. annotated with one or more of these constraint annotations).
+The "target annotation" below refers to the annotation which is being constrained (i.e. annotated with one or more of these constraint meta-annotations).
 In the example above, `@Model` is the "target annotation" because it is annotated with `@TargetRequiresSupertypes` and `@TargetRequiresConstructors`.
 "Element" below refers to the program element which is annotated with the "target annotation", e.g. `Person` above.

 * **@TargetDisallowsAnnotations(Class<? extends Annotation[])** issues an error when an element is annotated with both